brunch/brunch.github.io/app/assets/_docs/config.md

 }
 ```

-* `path`: (optional) custom path to nodejs file that will be loaded to run your custom server.
+* `path`: (optional) custom path to Node.js file that will be loaded to run your custom server.

 If a custom server is not present, Brunch will use [pushserve](https://github.com/paulmillr/pushserve).
 If using your own, only `port` from the following options can be set from the config.